 Speaking about the treatment, Dr Mukherjee opines that OCD can be treated with medication and therapy.
 However therapy cannot be performed at a very young age, the child needs to be in his teens to get the therapy.

 Parents can help by talking supportively and listening actively.
 If a child is going through therapy, parents should participate in those therapy sessions too, she added.
+Taking your child to places like aba therapy denver colorado, means that they can have focussed sessions working with children and parents to improve their quality of life and help them to become more comfortable.

 #All views reflected in this article are those of the respondents and Pune365 does not necessarily subscribe to them.
 Medical information mentioned is for reader awareness only and is not to be construed as professional advise/remedy.